Recent reports from the IFS have warned that the state pension age will hit 70 years old by 2050.

 This comes as a result of the shockwaves sent through the pensions market following the Covid-19 pandemic and subsequent economic crisis.
 Anyone between the age of 45 and 70 are being urged to check their pension pots and to review their retirement strategy, amid the prediction that almost 75% of people nearing retirement age could see funds running out by the time their reach their mid-80’s.

-In support of Pension Awareness Week, we’ve put together 5 important questions you should consider to help you stay in control of your retirement and maximise your savings.
+We’ve put together 5 important questions you should consider to help you stay in control of your retirement and maximise your savings.

 1) How much will I need to save?